sandeepgroup/cd61203-git/README.md

 This Python program performs basic arithmetic operations such as addition, subtraction, multiplication, and division using functions.

+Use merging to combine branches so that the main.py code in the main branch appears as follows:

 ```python
 def add(x, y):
     return x + y